-Please refer to the chart on Page 15 to convert your Disability Leave to Credited Service.
+Please refer to the chart in the back of this booket to convert your Disability Leave to Credited Service.

 - 4. Service Purchased Based on Prior Service with the County or the State or any political Subdivision of the State.
 See the County Personnel Office for more information and limitations. - 5.
 Service Transferred from another Retirement System of the State or a political subdivision of the State.
 Such credit is governed by State law and procedures established by the County.
+You will be required to deposit prior employer contributions to this Plan to obtain credit for the prior service.
 Benefit offsets may exist for prior transfers to reflect differences in your contribution levels.
 Alternatively, you may be required to pay missed pension contributions if the prior employer contributions are less than what would have been contributed under our plan provisions.